SamoSpace/WelcomeToSamoDev/README.md

-# WelcomeToSamoDev
+##  Welcome to Samo D!

-Welcome to our readme file to know who we are.
+A little company looking for help people who need something to grow!